maciejmalecki/trex64/src/extra/readme.md

 No matter of control method, game can be started with either FIRE in Joy 2 or SPACE.

+There is also a trainer mode available directly from the title screen.
+If you press F7, the game will be restarted from the last level you have died recently.

 Playing the game
 ----------------
 There are only two commands that can be used to control T-REX in her journey